leonlinsx/minimal-mistakes/_posts/2020-10-07-polina-marinova-renco.md

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/a16z gaming market size.png)

+## Footnotes

+1. Pattie Sellers is an award-winning writer, producer, and multimedia journalist who wrote for Fortune for 32 years.

 *If you liked this, sign up for my [finance and tech newsletter:](https://avoidboringpeople.substack.com/ "ABP")*